chinchalinchin/being-and-death/01_introduction.md

 [^9]: We may this in the metaphorical sense, lest we dare rouse **Frege**'s ghost.
 [^10]: [The Foundations of Arithmetic, Section III: Views on One and Oneness, Frege Gottlob, Frege, 1884](https://www.gutenberg.org/ebooks/48312) Note: the parenthesis are the author's own addition to bring **Frege**'s analysis in line our own.
 [^11]: This signals a missing dimension to **Kant**'s rough draft of ontology of `noumena` vs `phenomena`.
 In other words, appearance and phenomena are not identical, for there are phenomenal apprehensions that do not reside in the appearances we attach to the world.
 This is one of **Frege**'s greatest contributions to philosophy.
+[^12]: **Frege** deserves full credit for his discovery that numbers are mappings between sets, i.e. concepts.
+However, as he made this discovery over a hundred years ago, we have updated the language of our analysis to reflect our modern understanding of his ideas.
+[^13]: We should say, properly, "_through the metaphysics of assertion and logic_", but we only wish to bring into relief at the current moment in time the contingency of Being on negation.

 ### Concept